tellytv/telly/README.md

 ## This readme refers to version ![#0eaf29](https://placehold.it/15/0eaf29/000000?text=+) 1.1.x ![#0eaf29](https://placehold.it/15/0eaf29/000000?text=+).
 It does not apply to versions other than that.

+The [Wiki](https://github.com/tellytv/telly/wiki) includes walkthroughs for most platforms that go into more detail than listed below:

 ## ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) THIS IS A DEVELOPMENT BRANCH ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)

 It is under active development and things may change quickly and dramatically.
 Please join the discord server if you use this branch and be prepared for some tinkering and breakage.